-As at 30 June 2011 the Company does not hold any debt securities (30 June 2010: Nil).
+As at 30 June 2012 the Company does not hold any debt securities (30 June 2011: Nil).

 The Company does trade in Exchange Traded Options.
-The Investment Manager has established limits such that, at any time, such that options are not traded without holding the physical security in the portfolio and contracts are with counterparties included in the Board's Approved Counterparties list.
-As at 30 June 2011 the Company did not hold any Exchange Traded Options (30 June 2010: Three).
+The Investment Manager has established limits such that, at any time options are not traded without holding the physical security in the portfolio and contracts are with counterparties included in the Board's Approved Counterparties list.
+As at 30 June 2012 the Company did not hold any Exchange Traded Options (30 June 2011: Nil).